ncsa/ncsa_system_documentation/docs/source/common/quotas.rst

 .. _vscode-access-quota:

-Cannot Log in to System with VS Code Due to Disk Quota
+Cannot Log in with VS Code Due to Disk Quota
 -------------------------------------------------------

 When you log in to a system with VS Code, VS Code must be able to write to your home directory (~/) on log in.
 Therefore, if your home directory is at its quota/limit, you will not be able to log in to the system via VS Code.
 To resolve this: